The-Known-Galaxy/archives/jedi/organizations/jedi_praxeum/jedi_praxeum.md

 It was not long before it became apparent that not all was well at the Academy.

 # Section 1

-The spirit of Exar Kun, an ancient Sith Lord, haunted some of the temples on the moon and began to influence Luke’s students towards the dark side.
+The spirit of Exar Kun, an ancient Sith Lord, haunted some of the temples on the moon and began to influence Lukeâ€™s students towards the dark side.
 Kun attacked Luke, forcing him into a coma, and Kyp Durron, one of the most promising students, fled the Academy in Sun Crusher, wreaking havoc on the galaxy and destroying the world of Carida.
 Eventually Luke was awoken and the Sith spirit was defeated by a joint Jedi offensive.
 This would be but one of many trials ahead of the fledgling Order though, with subsequent attacks directed against it by Admiral Daala, the Empire Reborn, and the Second Imperium.